jsoref/hashicorp-packer/website/source/docs/builders/amazon-chroot.html.md

     -   `device_name` (string) - The device name exposed to the instance (for example, `/dev/sdh` or `xvdh`).
 Required when specifying `volume_size`.

-    -   `encrypted` (boolean) - Indicates whether to encrypt the volume or not
+    -   `encrypted` (boolean) - Indicates whether or not to encrypt the volume.

     -   `kms_key_id` (string) - The ARN for the KMS encryption key.
 When specifying `kms_key_id`, `encrypted` needs to be set to `true`.